Propagate Settings

 The system acts on a "trigger" basis rather than a constant sync.

-• Targeted Scope: It typically applies only to events of the same type or the same category, ensuring you don't accidentally overwrite settings on unrelated categories (e.g., applying a "Flu Clinic" setting to a "Physical Therapy" event).
+- Targeted Scope: You have the option to apply your changes only to events of the same type or the same category ensuring you don't accidentally overwrite settings on unrelated categories (e.g., applying a "Flu Clinic" setting to a "Physical Therapy" event).

 Best Practices for Admins